HPE/terraform-provider-hpegl/docs/index.md

 - **iam_service_url** (String) The IAM service URL to be used to generate tokens.
 In the case of API-vended service clients (the default) then this should be set to the "issuer url" for the client.
 In the case of non-API-vended service clients use the appropriate GL "client" URL.
 Can be set by HPEGL_IAM_SERVICE_URL env-var
+- **iam_token** (String) The IAM token to be used with the client(s).
+Note that in normal operation a service client is used.
+Passing-in a token means that tokens will not be generated or refreshed.
 - **tenant_id** (String) The tenant-id to be used, can be set by HPEGL_TENANT_ID env-var
 - **user_id** (String) The user id to be used, can be set by HPEGL_USER_ID env-var
 - **user_secret** (String) The user secret to be used, can be set by HPEGL_USER_SECRET env-var